nerva-project/nerva-docs/docs/guides/mining.md

 Refer to the [CLI Guide](../cli) or [GUI Guide](../gui) according to which you are using.

 ## How do I see my hashrate?
 In the GUI, your hashrate is shown visually.
 In the CLI you can use the `status` command.
-You can also use the `show_hr` command to toggle a constant output.
+You can also use the `show_hr` and `hide_hr` commands to toggle between a constant output of your current hashrate.

+## How will I know if I find a block?
+A message will be displayed in the daemon along the lines of `Found block at height: xxxxxx`.

+If you have your wallet open, you will also see the block reward as an incoming transaction.

 ## Understanding threads
 A thread is simply a virtual representation of a CPU core.
 Modern CPU's have 2-8+ cores, with some very high end models packing 32 or more cores.
 Most modern CPU's also feature Simultaneous Multithreading (SMT), also known as HyperThreading, which allows for multiple threads per core.